 Store at 2°C to 8°C (36°F to 46°F) and in original packaging to protect from light.
-Do not freeze; discard the vaccine if frozen or exposed to temperatures >37°C (>99°F).
+Do not freeze; discard the vaccine if frozen.
 Vaccine should be administered upon removal from refrigeration; however, the manufacturer labeling states the vaccine may be administered if left outside of refrigeration for ≤3 days at 8°C to 25°C (46°F to 77°F).
 If multidose vial is not used immediately after opening, store at 2°C to 8°C (36°F to 46°F); discard if not used within 6 hours.

 Belimumab: May diminish the therapeutic effect of Vaccines (Inactivated).
 Management: Patients should receive inactivated vaccines prior to initiation of belimumab therapy whenever possible, due to the risk for an impaired response to the vaccine during belimumab therapy.
 Consider therapy modification

 Fingolimod: May diminish the therapeutic effect of Vaccines (Inactivated).
 Management: Vaccine efficacy may be reduced.
 Complete all age-appropriate vaccinations at least 2 weeks prior to starting fingolimod.
 If vaccinated during fingolimod therapy, revaccinate 2 to 3 months after fingolimod discontinuation.
 Consider therapy modification